Charliemiz/DBMS-Project/README.md

 ## File Structure

 - `script.py` — The main interactive Python script.
-- `concerts.db` — Our SQLite database
+- `concerts.db` — Our SQLite database.
+- Keep in mind that the files **must** be in the same directory

 ## Requirements